nyx-land/cobweb/README.md

 Cobweb also has the advantage of being generated from the W3 spec rather than at the discretion of the implementer or by relying on a simple non-validating macro system.
 It turns out that it's rather trivial to do this thanks to the machine-readable version that W3 provides, and with how important backwards-compatibility is for the web it's unlikely that it'll change drastically anytime soon.

-<a id="orgb0aae2c"></a>
+<a id="org6577161"></a>

 ## Why would I want this?

 You may not have any use case for this and be better off with Spinneret or CL-WHO, but for my own purposes, I wanted to be able to implement some fancy features for Cobweb's sister project Widow and being able to use the MOP seemed like the best way to do it.

-<a id="orga6dd457"></a>
+<a id="org60f5d27"></a>

 ## Installation

 You will need to clone this [somewhere that ASDF can find it](https://asdf.common-lisp.dev/asdf.html#Configuring-ASDF-to-find-your-systems), unless I decide this project is good enough to submit to Quicklisp.
+Then you can `(ql:quickload :cobweb)` it.

+All the symbols are exported from the `COBWEB` package for convenience (pending better package organization).

-<a id="org8bf8eaa"></a>
+<a id="org54b5ddf"></a>

 ## Usage

-Cobweb exports two macros, `WITH-HTML` and `WITH-HTML-WRITE`, along with all the classes and accessors and the writer function `HTML-WRITER`. `WITH-HTML` will just return the CLOS standard-objects, while `WITH-HTML-WRITE` can be used to write to stdout, a string, or a file, and also return the standard-objects if desired.
+Cobweb exports two macros, `WITH-HTML` and `WITH-HTML-WRITE`, along with all the classes and accessors and the writer function `HTML-WRITER`.
+For now we mainly care about `WITH-HTML-WRITE`.

-`WITH-HTML` just takes an s-expression `(&BODY BODY)` representing an HTML fragment and returns the element(s) as a vector of standard-objects

-`WITH-HTML-WRITE` also accepts `STREAM`. `STREAM` takes the same arguments as `FORMAT`: `NIL` returns a string, `T` prints to stdout, or otherwise it can be any other stream.
+`WITH-HTML-WRITE` accepts a `STREAM` and an `&BODY` form to be read with `HTML-WRITER` and transformed into HTML. `STREAM` takes the same arguments as `FORMAT`: `NIL` returns a string, `T` prints to stdout, or otherwise it can be any other stream.
 It will return the written HTML and the objects.

 ```common-lisp
 CL-USER> (ql:quickload :cobweb)